ZosiaZamoyska/algorithms/README.md

 # Algorithms

+Algorithm implementations and solutions, mostly for introductory competetive programming.
+Includes implementations, problems and solutions for some topics, and introduction to testing your solutions.

 # Teaching solutions

 Keeping implementation of algorithmic problems on different problems by topic.
-Including:

 ## Introduction to Algorithms